Fixed and Removable Bridges

 A bridge is a prosthesis (replacement part) that relies on support from healthy teeth surrounding the gap left by a missing tooth or teeth.
 The artificial replacement tooth is called a “pontic” after the French “pont” for bridge.
 The healthy adjacent teeth, called abutments, provide support on either side — just like a bridge spanning a canyon.

-Fixed Bridge: Dr. Wolfington typically recommends a fixed bridge for patients who have lost one or all of their teeth but have not suffered significant bone loss.
+Fixed Bridge: Dr. Edwards typically recommends a fixed bridge for patients who have lost one or all of their teeth but have not suffered significant bone loss.
 A fixed dental bridge is made up of two or more crowns that are cemented to the teeth on either side of the gap (the anchor teeth), with false teeth in between.
 The replacement teeth can be made out of gold, porcelain, or alloys.
 A fixed tooth bridge can only be removed by a dentist.

-Removable Bridge: Dr. Wolfington will recommend a removable dental bridge when multiple teeth are missing and the integrity of the supporting jawbone has been severely compromised.
+Removable Bridge: Dr. Edwards will recommend a removable dental bridge when multiple teeth are missing and the integrity of the supporting jawbone has been severely compromised.
 A removable bridge consists of replacement teeth attached to a gum-colored plastic support base that is connected with a metal framework.
 The bridge is then attached with metal clasps to existing teeth or implants.
 The plastic base restores the natural facial esthetics by providing support where the missing bone and tissues once were.

 Benefits of a Dental Bridge